 ARM development boards facilitate the development of ARM-based applications.
-Critical Link provides several System on Modules (SoMs) that utilize ARM9 processors: the MityDSP-L138 (OMAP), the MitySOM-1808 and the MitySOM-1810 (Sitara).
+Critical Link provides several System on Modules (SoMs) that utilize ARM9 processors: the MityDSP-L138 (OMAP), and the MitySOM-1808 (Sitara).
 It offers a development kit that includes the hardware and software needed to design and prototype an ARM-based application.
 For applications that are going into production, Critical Link offers its production-ready Industrial Interface Board.
-This board is purpose-built for industrial applications, and features a socket designed to receive the MityDSP-L138, MitySOM-1808 and MitySOM-1810 modules.
+This board is purpose-built for industrial applications, and features a socket designed to receive the MityDSP-L138 and MitySOM-1808 modules.

 More on ARM Development Boards